DEFRA/ea-wq-incident-web/README.md

 # EA Incident Management Incident Form

+**This service has now been decommissioned.**

-A digital service to enable complaints about Environment Agency incidents to be registered.
+This was a digital service to enable complaints about Environment Agency incidents to be registered.
-This is the web front end for the application.
+This was the web front end for the application.

-The service gathers information using a GDS Style form, and emails the resultant details to the specified address.
-To run the service locally a suitable [GOV.UK Notify](https://www.notifications.service.gov.uk) service account is required.
-See the [Environment Variables](#environment-variables) section for further details.

 ## Prerequisites